na-na-hi/renget/archive/mixtralagnai.md

 AI service should be "Agnaistic"

-Tier/model should be "Mythomax 13b"
+Tier/model should be "13b"

-Max new tokens = 1000
+Max new tokens 512
-Max context length = 8192
+Max context length 4090

 Prompt = You'll portray {{char}} and engage in roleplay with {{user}}, you are encouraged to actively drive the conversation forward.
 Be creative and proactive in your replies, painting a vivid description of each scene with long in-depth responses and a focus on character building.
 Avoid repetition, outputting a unique response with each message.
 Write in first person, italicize all the actions and descriptions, avoid quotation marks and emojis.
 Use markdowns.